qase-tms/qase-python/qase-pytest/README.md

     --qase-testops-run-id=3 # testrun id
 ```

-### Creating test run base on test plan (selective launch)
+### Creating test run based on test plan (selective launch)

-Create new testrun base on testplan.
+Create a new testrun base on a testplan.
 Testrun in Qase TestOps will contain only those
-test results. `qase-pytest` supports selective execution
+test results. `qase-pytest` supports selective execution.

 ```bash
 pytest \